emre1702/altv-CustomCommandsSystem/README.md

 ## How do I use it?

 1. Install the [NuGet package](https://www.nuget.org/packages/altv-CustomCommandsSystem/)
-2. Implement it.
+2. Implement it in an AsyncResource.
 Use the [Wiki](https://github.com/emre1702/altv-CustomCommandsSystem/wiki) for information.